It’s an Epiphone.

-The Epiphone EJ-220SCE weighs in at 12 pounds.
-Because it’s a slightly heavy acoustic guitar.
+The Epiphone EJ-220SCE weighs in at 12 pounds, so it’s a slightly heavy acoustic guitar.
 That’s the price you pay for fine quality solid wood!
-Although I don’t typically recommend a strap for acoustic guitars because the weight of the Epiphone EJ-220SCE may call for one for extended play periods.
+Although I don’t typically recommend a strap for acoustic guitars, the weight of the Epiphone EJ-220SCE may call for one for extended play periods.

 Yamaha C40 GigMaker